 “We, the undersigned, do hereby protest with extreme vehemence as well as shattered illusions (in you) the preference of David Hemmings above Mick Jagger in the role of Alex in The Clockwork Orange.”

 Unfortunately, Southern (who along with producer Si Litvinoff owned the rights to the 1962 book) and Cooper were intent on hiring Hemmings (Blow Up, Barbarella) to play Alex DeLarge and Richard Lester (A Hard Day’s Night, Help) to direct.
 But after Lester turned down the gig, Cooper elected himself to direct only for Hemmings to refuse the role.
 Mick and his fellow Stones were back in the picture; only for the project to temporarily die after a treatment was delivered to the Lord Chamberlain; who under the British censorship regulations of the time, could approve or disapprove of screenplays.
 The Lord Chamberlain in 1967, who was saddled with the Dickensian name of Cameron Fromanteel Cobbold, stated, “I know this book and there is no way you can make a movie of it.
 It deals with youthful incitement, which is illegal.”
-And after experiencing drug busts which resulted in short stays in prison, Keith and Mick were understandably leery of having to possibly spend another day in a courtroom.
+And after experiencing drug busts that resulted in short stays in prison, Keith and Mick were understandably leery of having to possibly spend another day in a courtroom.

 Litvinoff then approached director John Schlesinger (Midnight Cowboy, The Marathon Man) to film Anthony Burgess’ novel.
 In 2008, a letter from Litvinoff to Schlesinger was found; where Si claims that Jagger will play Alex and the Beatles would provide the score.
 Even the mention of the Beatles providing songs to accompany the hooligans’ crime sprees (perhaps “Run for Your Life?”) could not sway Schlesinger and later Nicolas Roeg (Performance, The Man Who Fell to Earth) to helm the project.